SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/overview.md

 Using an {{< enterprise-tenant >}}, you can:

 * Create and manage subtenants.
-* Manage the subscribed applications/features of the subtenants.
+* Manage the subscribed web apps/features of the subtenants.
 * Invoice subtenants based on usage statistics.

 Moreover, an {{< enterprise-tenant >}} includes the following additional features: